Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Methodology

 \textbf{Tools, Technology, Area, and Energy Models.} We use commercial EDA tools for all of our designs.
-We synthesize our designs to run at 200 MHz frequency using the $40nm$ technology node for both CMOS and DRAM logic.
+We synthesize our designs to run at $200\,MHz$ frequency using the $40\,nm$ technology node for both CMOS and DRAM logic.
 To quantify memory controller area and energy overhead of the RTC logic, we use a Micron-compatible DRAM controller available from Gaisler~\cite{gaisler2013leon} as the baseline.
 We extend this controller as we discuss in Section~\ref{subsubsec:mctrl_changes}.
-We report area and energy overhead based on post-layout data.
+We report area and energy overheads based on post-layout data.
 The energy estimation for the CMOS logic is based on gate-level simulation, back annotated with post-layout data.
-To quantify area and energy overhead in DRAM, we use the Rambus DRAM model~\cite{Vogelsang-micro2010} for different DRAM dimensions and trace of access patterns.
+To quantify area and energy overheads in DRAM, we use the Rambus DRAM model~\cite{Vogelsang-micro2010} for different DRAM dimensions and traces of access patterns.

 We create three different datapaths, one for each of the three variants of RTC.
 For the full- and mid-RTC, we modify the DRAM peripheral logic to reflect the RTC-enabled DRAM datapath.
-For both models, we use technology parameters for $40 nm$ DRAM from ITRS~\cite{itrs-itrs2011}.
+For both models, we use technology parameters for $40\,nm$ DRAM from ITRS~\cite{itrs-itrs2011}.
 By supplying the Rambus model a trace of operations, in terms of activate, read, write, and precharge, the Rambus model provides the energy numbers.
-We generate traces using in-house simulator~\cite{mocha} for three popular CNNs (AlexNet (AN)~\cite{hinton2012imagenet}, LeNet (LN)~\cite{lecun1998gradient}, and GoogleNet (GN)~\cite{szegedy2015going}) that have widely different memory requirements.
+We generate traces using an in-house simulator~\cite{mocha} for the workloads we evaluate.